codee-com/open-catalog/Checks/PWR022/README.md

 iterations (i.e., a loop-invariant) can be safely moved outside the loop since it will always be either true or false.

->**Note**
+> [!NOTE]
->This optimization is called
+> This optimization is called
->[loop unswitching](../../Glossary/Loop-unswitching.md) and the compilers can do
+> [loop unswitching](../../Glossary/Loop-unswitching.md) and the compilers can do
->it automatically in simple cases.
+> it automatically in simple cases.
 However, in more complex cases, the compiler
->will omit this optimization and therefore it is beneficial to do it manually.
+> will omit this optimization and therefore it is beneficial to do it manually.

 ### Code example